Manchester welcomes our Northern showcase

 Come to the Northern Travel & Tourism Show to plan your group’s future outings and itineraries.

 The Northern Travel & Tourism Show is coming to Manchester on 25th February 2020 and will provide a unique and valuable showcase for the city itself, the whole of the North of England’s wonderful tourism attractions and destinations, plus accommodation suppliers.

-We are delighted to have secured an amazing venue – the historic Monastery – and the support of Marketing Manchester, as well as the leading Manchester based tour operator, Greatdays Travel Group whose city tour will be one of the products available to show visitors, alongside the option of two local fam trips on the day preceding the show.
+We are delighted to have secured an amazing venue – the historic Monastery – and the support of Marketing Manchester, as well as the leading Manchester based tour operator, Greatdays Travel Group.
+There will also be the option of two local fam trips on the day preceding the show.

 From attractions to destinations, travel to accommodation, and tour operators to holiday resorts, the Northern Travel & Tourism Show brings together all of those who are committed to making your group trips special and easier to organise.
 Our event will provide a focus on tourism suppliers, big and small, in Greater Manchester, Lancashire, Merseyside, Cheshire, Cumbria, Yorkshire and the North East.

 Come find them all at the Northern Travel & Tourism Show!

 GTOs looking for new ideas for their group trips will find plenty of valuable information at the show, with time to discuss forthcoming itineraries for your members.

 Alongside your face-to-face discussions with exhibitors you can also have a little bit of fun and be entertained!

 So bring your family and friends and come and hear about our offerings for visitors, groups and schools.